Mezzirak/5g-Deep-Learning-beamforming/README.md

 # 5g-beamforming-project

-JUST STARTED 09-09-2025, SO THIS IS AT THE ABSOLUTE BEGINNING RIGHT NOW ALL OF BELOW IS WHAT IS I HOPE TO EXECUTE IN THIS PROJECT - NOT WHAT IS ALREADY DONE.

-I am intending for this project to one day to design, simulate and evaluate a deep learning-based beamformer for adaptive noise cancellation in a 5G multi-user wireless environment.
+This project is in progress and will design, simulate and evaluate a deep learning-based beamformer for adaptive noise cancellation in a 5G multi-user wireless environment.
 The performance of the neural network model will be benchmarked against a classical Minimum Variance Distortionless Response (MVDR) beamformer.

 The core objective is to mitigate two primary forms of interference in modern wireless communications: